CodeURJC-DAW-2020-21/webapp7/README.md

 - Images to promote the academy

 ### Charts:
-We implemented a counter of the registered users and different courses and this can also be visualized in a graphic chart.
+We are going to implement a graph, so that each of the users (students), see the progress made by each of the colleagues who take that course

 ### Complementary technology:
 The system has an internal email to facilitate communication with the teachers and users.